Avoid Cooties and Colds to Keep Your Child Healthy

 Lice and ringworm

-If your child is scratching his head frequently or thinks his hair is crawling, it’s possible he could have head lice.
+If your child is scratching his head frequently or thinks his hair is crawling, he could have head lice.
 The CDC recommends treating lice with either a prescription or over-the-counter medicated shampoo kit.

 Hand-foot-and-mouth disease (HFMD), like ring- worm, causes rashes on the body.
 It usually takes 3-7 days between infection and the onset of symptoms.
 HFMD usually begins with a fever, lack of appetite and a vague unwell feeling.
 Sores typically develop in the mouth one or two days after the fever onset.
 Children may also develop a rash and small blisters on the palms of the hand, bottom of the feet and diaper area.
 There is no specific treatment for HFMD, but the CDC recommends drinking plenty of fluids.
 HFMD typically lasts about seven days.
 If your child doesn’t improve over the week, consult your physician.